Unified Unsupervised and Sparsely-Supervised 3D Object Detection by Semantic Pseudo-Labeling and Prototype Learning: Method

 Next, we use the object IDs obtained during image preprocessing for cross-frame association.
 For object $i$ present in consecutive frames, its velocity $v_{i}^{t}$ is computed using the centroid displacement via \cref{eq:4}, where $\Delta p_{i}^{t-1} = p_{i}^{t} - p_{i}^{t-1}$, $\Delta p_{i}^{t} = p_{i}^{t+1} - p_{i}^{t}$, and $\Delta t_{t-1}$, $\Delta t_{t}$ are inter-frame time intervals.

 \begin{small}

 \end{small}

-Finally, we integrate motion cues to refine the 3D Bboxes: (1) For Pedestrian objects, the 3D Bbox orientation is aligned with the velocity direction, and the Bbox is refitted accordingly.
-(2) For Vehicle and Cyclist objects, 3D Bboxes with an orientation deviating more than 90 degrees from the velocity direction are reversed.
-(3) To counteract undersized Bboxes due to partial scanning, vehicle dimensions are set to the maximum observed over consecutive frames.
-(4) Stationary Cyclist Bboxes are removed to avoid taking the parking ridings as valid detections.
+Finally, we integrate motion cues to refine the 3D Bboxes: (a) For Pedestrian objects, the 3D Bbox orientation is aligned with the velocity direction, and the Bbox is refitted accordingly. (b) For Vehicle and Cyclist objects, 3D Bboxes with an orientation deviating more than 90 degrees from the velocity direction are reversed. (c) To counteract undersized Bboxes due to partial scanning, vehicle dimensions are set to the maximum observed over consecutive frames. (d) Stationary Cyclist Bboxes are removed to avoid treating parked riders as valid detections.